-WHAT TO DO IF SEXUAL MISCONDUCT, GENDER-BASED VIOLENCE, OR THE CRIMES OF SEXUAL ASSAULT, STALKING, DATING VIOLENCE OR DOMESTIC VIOLENCE DOES OCCUR or predation.
+WHAT TO DO IF SEXUAL MISCONDUCT, GENDER-BASED VIOLENCE, OR THE CRIMES OF SEXUAL ASSAULT, STALKING, DATING VIOLENCE OR DOMESTIC VIOLENCE DOES OCCUR In the event that sexual misconduct, gender-based violence, or the crimes of sexual assault, stalking, dating violence or domestic violence does occur, the College takes the matter very seriously.
+The College employs interim protection measures such as interim suspensions and/or no contact orders in any case where a student's behavior represents a risk of violence, threat, pattern, or predation.
 If a student is accused of sexual misconduct, other gender-based violence, or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, or domestic violence, he is subject to action under the Gentleman's Rule.